hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

 Program searches routers and switches for fuzzy matches: cisco, junos routers/switches and ASA firewalls.
 User inputs  +   and   (())   control characters in a notepad file, along with bare bones configuration templates, the program does fuzzy searching.
-We can feed multiple search patterns to hundreds of devices, search patterns and devices (ip's) can be categorized,  and a result of matches, categorized misconfigurations are printed to a text file: all of this is fed in one form feed .txt file.
+We can feed multiple search patterns to hundreds of devices, search patterns and ip addresses can be categorized,  and a result of matches, categorized misconfigurations are printed to a text file: all of this is fed in one form feed .txt file.

 •	+ is equal to search anything non-greedy,  and includes spaces